 When comparing Tails vs Red Hat Enterprise Linux, the Slant community recommends Tails for most people.
-In the question“What is the most secure Linux distro?”
-Tails is ranked 1st while Red Hat Enterprise Linux is ranked 10th.
+In the question“What are the best Linux distributions for Misanthropes?”
+Tails is ranked 26th while Red Hat Enterprise Linux is ranked 99th.

 Ranked in these QuestionsQuestion Ranking

 Pro Privacy focused

 Pro Has TOR built-in

 Use the Internet anonymously and circumvent censorship; all connections to the Internet are forced to go through the Tor network.

 RHEL favours stability over being up-to date.
 For this reason it ships with packages that may be up to two years behind in order to ensure stability over everything else.

 Using older versions for packages means that they have been thoroughly tested and used in production for quite some time, and are ensured to play well with each-other.

 This strategy has paid off quite a lot in the past.
 One example is the Heartbleed bug which left RHEL unaffected since it was using a two-year old OpenSSL library which did not have the bug.

 Pro Rapid security updates